Rizzo08-coder/LLM4Logs/README.md

-# Advanced LLM Inference Environment

-Welcome to the repository for advanced Large Language Model (LLM) inference.
+# LLM4Logs

+LLM4Logs tries to evaluate LLM performance with respect to log files analysis in the context of cybersecurity.
 This guide will assist you in setting up the environment and configuring the necessary components.

 ## Table of Contents